 Other design considerations for a disabled toilet room include:

-- Doors should preferably be outward opening and are fitted with a horizontal closing bar fixed to the inside face.
+- Doors should preferably be outward-opening and are fitted with a horizontal closing bar fixed to the inside face.

 - An emergency assistance alarm system should be provided.

-- Mixer taps with an easy to grip lever should be installed to assist users with limited dexterity.
+- Mixer taps with an easy-to-grip lever should be installed to assist users with limited dexterity.

 - The correct number, size, and positioning of grab rails should be installed within the room.